jmiszczak/mypubs/README.md

 ```
 File `index.php` can be used producing HTML list with data from `publications.xml` and displaying them of the personal home page.

 File `bibtex.php` is used to produce BiBTeX files, used in the list produced by `index.php`.

+# Examples

+The package is used at http://iitis.pl/~miszczak/papers